Gaza’s Christians ‘heartbroken’ after death of Pope Francis who phoned them nightly

 George Antone, 44, head of the emergency committee at the Holy Family Church in Gaza, said: “We lost a saint who taught us every day how to be brave, how to keep patient and stay strong.
 We lost a man who fought every day in every direction to protect this small herd of his.”

-Francis called the church, which is the only Catholic church in the strip, hours after the war in Gaza began in October 2023, Mr Antone said.
+Francis called the only Catholic church in the strip, hours after the war in Gaza began in October 2023, Mr Antone said.
 It marked the start of what the Vatican News Service would describe as a nightly routine throughout the war.

 He added the pope would make sure to speak not only to the priest but to everyone else in the room.